arronroasa/homeowners-prediction-model/README.md

 # homeowners-prediction-model
 Final assignment for CMPUT 175.
 Analyzed homeowners financial data and generated graphs using matplotlib.
-Trained a prediction model based on filtered using scikit-learn to predict the loan status of homeowners.
+Trained a prediction model to predict the loan status of homeowners based on filtered data using scikit-learn.
+Utilized a smooth, carousel-based interface for easy navigation of predictions, built using a circular linked-list.